The Destruction of the European Jews

 The Destruction of the European Jews is a 1961 book by historian Raul Hilberg.
 Hilberg revised his work in 1985, and it appeared in a new three-volume edition.
 It is largely held to be the first comprehensive historical study of the Holocaust.
 According to Holocaust historian, Michael R. Marrus (The Holocaust in History), until the book appeared, little information about the genocide of the Jews by Nazi Germany had "reached the wider public" in both the West and the East, and even in pertinent scholarly studies it was "scarcely mentioned or only mentioned in passing as one more atrocity in a particularly cruel war".

 Hilberg's "landmark synthesis, based on a masterful reading of German documents", soon led to a massive array of writings and debates, both scholarly and popular, on the Holocaust.
 Two works which preceded Hilberg's by a decade, but remained little known in their time, were Léon Poliakov's Bréviaire de la haine (Harvest of Hate), published in 1951, and Gerald Reitlinger's The Final Solution, published in 1953.

 Discussing the writing of Destruction in his autobiography, Hilberg wrote: "No literature could serve me as an example.
 The destruction of the Jews was an unprecedented occurrence, a primordial act that had not been imagined before it burst forth.
 The Germans had no model for their deed, and I did not have one for my narrative."

-Written with support, published with difficulties
+Background

-Hilberg began his study of the Holocaust leading to The Destruction while stationed in Munich in 1948 for the U.S. Army's War Documentation Project.
+Hilberg began his study of the Holocaust, leading to The Destruction while stationed in Munich in 1948 for the U.S. Army's War Documentation Project.
 He proposed the idea for the work as a PhD. dissertation and was supported in this by his doctoral advisor, Columbia University professor Franz Neumann.